La Feria Independent School District

 The La Feria Independent School District (LFISD) comprises four elementary schools: Sam Houston, C.E.
-Vail, David G. Sanchez and Noemi Dominguez, one Middle School: W.B.
-Green Jr. High, and one High School: La Feria High School.
+Vail, David G. Sanchez and Noemi Dominguez, one middle school: William B. Green Jr. High, and one high school: La Feria High School.
 LFISD is ranked as a 4A school district.
 Its mascot is the Lion, the school colors are maroon and gold, and the district's motto is Expect, Achieve, Excel.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+Schools

 La Feria High School

 La Feria High School is classified as an AAAA (4A) campus, as regulated by Texas U.I.L. regulations.
 Athletics include: Football, Basketball (Boys and Girls), Cross Country (Boys and Girls), Volleyball, Tennis (Boys and Girls), Soccer (Boys and Girls), Track and Field (Boys and Girls), Baseball, and Softball.
 During the 2008-2009 Football season, the La Feria Lions recorded the Rio Grande Valley's first ever post-season football win at the Alamodome, defeating the heavily favored Bandera Bulldogs 31-14.

 W.B.
 Green Junior High School

-Another "Academically Excellent" campus.
+W.B.
+Green is another "Academically Excellent" campus.
 Has Grades 7 to 8.

+In February 26, 2024, William B. Green received a phone call of a bomb threat, and the campus was set into lockdown.
+They sent the students to La Feria High School, which was then set into a safety state.